Toy Design Universities and Schools in the U.S.

 Industrial design bachelor's degree programs, which are far more common, deal with the creation and packaging of many different types of products, focusing on both functionality and aesthetic quality.
 These programs often offer electives in computer modeling, graphic design, product development and varied manufacturing materials.

-Many of the artistic courses found within illustration and industrial design programs are similar to those of a toy design program.
-Both illustration and industrial design programs can be found that allow students to focus on toy design.
+Many artistic courses found within illustration and industrial design programs are similar to a toy design program.
+Both illustration and industrial design programs are found allowing students to focus on toy design.

 Toy Design Program Overviews